th-koeln-intia/ip-sprachassistent-team2/docs/pages/epics/weathe.md

 Saving Weatherdata as Globals since openweathermap

-### Intends
+### Intents

-First we want to implement the intends GetWeather and an Intent GetWeatherWithLocation or GetWaetherLocation.
+First we want to implement the intents GetWeather and an intent GetWeatherWithLocation or GetWaetherLocation.
 We add the following sentences to sentences.ini in the Rhasspy web application.
 Later we want to implement a weather forecast as well

 ```